lars-frogner/Backstaff/README.md

 If you want to include the `netcdf` feature for working with [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) files, the `netCDF-C` library must be available to link with.
 Installation instructions can be found [here](https://docs.unidata.ucar.edu/nug/current/getting_and_building_netcdf.html).

 Similarly, the `hdf5` feature, which provides support for the [HDF5](https://www.hdfgroup.org/solutions/hdf5/) format, requires the `HDF5` library, which can be obtained from [here](https://www.hdfgroup.org/downloads/hdf5/).
+NetCDF also depends on this library.

 Spectral line synthesis, enabled by the `synthesis` feature, requires that the [CHIANTI database](https://www.chiantidatabase.org/) is available on the system, and that its location is specified in the `XUVTOP` environment variable.
 An additional requirement is an installation of Python >= 3.7 with the packages `numpy`, `scipy`, `numba` and [`ChiantiPy`](https://github.com/chianti-atomic/ChiantiPy) available.